RoyOltmans/garden-mqtt-deamon/README.md

-# garden-mqtt-deamon
+# garden-mqtt-deamon rev. 0.3

-Garden control BLE Python3 rev 0.3

-Description: Lightweight BLE mqtt deamon controller for Aqualin valves and MiFlora sensors with a Rasberry Pi
+Description: Lightweight BLE mqtt deamon controller for Aqualin valves and Xiaomi Vetrug Mi Flora Plant sensors with a Rasberry Pi

 All rights of the device are owned by Aqualin and Xiaomi

-This combination gives you the insight of zones (multiple miflora sensors) and can activate water delivery.
+This tool monitors both Aqualin valves and MiFlora sensors and allows you to control the Aqualin valves.
+The tool uses MQTT to send and receive data, so you can use it with your favorite home automation system.
+An example for Home Assistant is provided.

 This tool is originally developed by RoyOltmans (https://github.com/RoyOltmans/garden-mqtt-deamon), but has been modified significantly.
 Main improvements are
 - Code rewritten from Python 2 to Python 3